 - Nonfunctional blower: A defective motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at Komfort Air to take care of the issue.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Komfort Air to take care of the issue.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things running again in no time.
 Contact us at 704-705-8135 to get air conditioning repair in Charlotte with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.